robak86/hardwired/packages/react/README.md

 #### Transient

-- transient definitions are not supported by the `hardwired-react` library.
-The transient instances are not memoized, so they would be created on every render.
+- Isn't supported for the React components.

 ## Functional API